kokorec/Ngram/README.md

 Generation class is designed to generate sentences using information of models.
 When we call the  generateSentenceTri/Uni/Bi methods, this methods can generate sentences and calculates their probbility.
 These result are also written in output file under the title of "GENERATED SENTENCES".

-When test the program with small data set, it produces true results speedly.
-But it takes a lot of time when large data sets are used(for example, data set2 for this assignment/ this may be due to my computer.)
+When the program tested with small data set, it produces true results speedly.
+But it takes a lot of time when large data sets are used(more than an hour for  data set2 for this assignment/ this may be due to my computer).

 Hazal Çağlan 21228161